 When the system has calculated that oil life has been diminished, it will indicate that an oil change is necessary.
 A CHANGE ENGINE OIL SOON message will come on.
-See DIC Warnings and Messages on page 221.
-Change your oil as soon as possible within the next 600 miles (1 000 km).
-It is possible that, if you are driving under the best conditions, the oil life system may not indicate that an oil change is necessary for over a year.
-However, your engine oil and filter must be changed at least once a year and at this time the system must be reset.
-Your dealer has GM-trained service people who will perform this work using genuine GM parts and reset the system.
-It is also important to check your oil regularly and keep it at the proper level.
+See DIC Warnings and Messages on page 3-56.
+Change the oil as soon as possible within the next 600 miles (1 000 km).
+It is possible that, if you are driving under the best conditions, the oil life system might not indicate that an oil change is necessary for over a year.
+However, the engine oil and filter must be changed at least once a year and at this time the system must be reset.
+Your dealer/retailer has trained service people who will perform this work using genuine parts and reset the system.
+It is also important to check the oil regularly and keep it at the proper level.

-If the system is ever reset accidentally, you must change your oil at 3,000 miles (5 000 km) since your last oil change.
+If the system is ever reset accidentally, you must change the oil at 3,000 miles (5 000 km) since your last oil change.
 Remember to reset the oil life system whenever the oil is changed.